Dubai Police extradites wanted criminal Faisal Taghi to Netherlands

-The Dubai Police have extradite a Dutch national Faisal Taghi to the Netherlands, authorities revealed on Monday.
+The Dubai Police have helped extradite wanted criminal Faisal Taghi to the Netherlands, authorities revealed on Monday.

-Taghi, described as a 'high-value target', is the leader of the criminal organisation 'Angels of Death' and is wanted on an international arrest warrant for crimes including drug trafficking, money laundering, and human trafficking.
+The Dutch national, described as a 'high-value target', is the leader of the criminal organisation 'Angels of Death' and is wanted on an international arrest warrant for crimes, including drug trafficking, money laundering, and human trafficking.

 His father, Ridouan Taghi, was arrested in Dubai in 2019 and was the leader of ‘Angels of Death’ then.
 He was living in a luxury villa since 2016 and entered the UAE using a false identity.